 Some remote areas are worth visiting but make sure you are not alone when you are doing so.
 Ask your reception or locals that you meet if it’s safe to go there alone and decide accordingly.
 One time I was in Zacatecas, a beautiful city in the north of Mexico that I recommend you should visit.
 I always love to walk around, and I was finding my way to a viewpoint.
 While asking for an indication of how to get there, a couple of ladies suggest that I take a taxi because the road was isolated and assaults were common and so I did.

-Needless to say, I follow her suggestion and I took a taxi.
+Needless to say, I followed her suggestion and I took a taxi.